Author: Ron Graham

 Who is the narrow gate?
 Jesus said, "I am the gate for the sheep...
 I am the gate, whoever enters by me will be saved" (John 10:7-10).
 Likewise Jesus said, "I am the way, the truth and the life.
 No one comes to the Father except through me" (John 14:6).
 Many reject Jesus and do not enter through him but enter by the gate of the Liar.
 How many make this mistake!

 How does one enter by the narrow gate?
 The answer to this is in the six steps of hearing Jesus, believing in Jesus, confessing Jesus, baptism into Jesus, and dedicated living for Jesus.
 The seventh step is the one you will take into heaven at the last day.
-The six steps are presented in the chart below.
+The six steps are shown at the end of this lesson.

 Why is the gate said to be narrow?
 It is "the narrow gate" in the sense that there is only one truth yet there are thousands of lies.
 There is only one true Saviour yet thousands of false prophets.
 So the gate of the lies is very wide, whilst the gate of the True one (1John 5:19-20) is narrow.